 COVID-19: We're still operating as normal.
 Please CLICK HERE for more info on our current working arrangements

-Each local authority varies widely in its application of planning laws and the planning permission process.
-Here at Kingsley Smith Solicitors, our local knowledge and experience in planning permission UK laws could make a real difference to the outcome when applying for planning permission, or when appealing against a planning refusal.
+Here at Kingsley Smith Solicitors, our knowledge and experience in planning across England can make a real difference to the outcome when applying for planning permission, or when appealing against a planning refusal.

 How to get Planning Permission